Legal Metrology Service Charter

 Complaints received about potential breaches of trade measurement law will be subject to risk assessment and will be followed up in accordance with the Trade Measurement Complaint Handling Policy [213KB PDF] [46KB DOCX].

-As trade measurement investigations are subject to confidentiality obligations, we are not able to provide you with details of the outcomes of the investigation unless those findings are made public.
+As trade measurement investigations are subject to confidentiality obligations, we are not able to provide you with details of the outcomes of the investigation.
 Any enforcement action that is taken in response to your complaint will be in accordance with the National Compliance Policy.

 We will complete all laboratory work within 3 weeks when all relevant instruments, artefacts and documentation are submitted by pre-arranged ‘book in’ date.